clwe/dynamic-loader-test/README.md

 There are at least two ways to resolve the issue:

-## 1. Change the lookup scope of the dynamic linker at runtime:
+## 1. Change the lookup scope of the dynamic linker at runtime
 To change the lookup scope we can use the parameter `RTLD_GLOBAL` in the dlopen call in `main.c`.
 I.e. change the line
 ``` shell